danklotz/openNotes/micro-reviews.md

 - [About Schmidt](https://www.imdb.com/title/tt0257360/?ref_=fn_al_tt_1).
 Better than I expected.
 - [Anna](https://www.imdb.com/title/tt7456310/?ref_=nm_flmg_wr_4).
 Very similar to Atomic Blonde, but not so fresh.
 Still good.
 - [Army of Thieves](https://www.imdb.com/title/tt13024674/?ref_=nv_sr_srsg_0).
 Beautiful visuals, mediocre movie, annoying franchise tie-ins and extremely bad ending.
 - ⭐️ [A Series of Unfortunate Events (Netflix Series)](https://www.imdb.com/title/tt4834206/?ref_=nv_sr_srsg_2).
 This is a visual stunning series with a magical plot, but no magic in it.
 Maybe not for everyone but I've been blown away.
+- [Asteroid City](https://www.imdb.com/title/tt14230388/?ref_=nv_sr_srsg_3_tt_6_nm_2_q_wes%2520anderson).
+For me this is great movie about creativity, invention, and movie making.
+It is not as good as *The French Dispatch* --- which is similar in many ways and I love --- or as inspiring as *Paterson* --- which is a very different movie about creativity that I love.
+So, not the best of its kind, but still very worthwhile.
 - [A Rainy Day in New York](https://www.imdb.com/title/tt7139936/?ref_=nm_flmg_dr_2).
 Surprisingly good movie for people who like Woody Allen movies.
 I do not like the setting too much.
 - [Atomic Blonde](https://www.imdb.com/title/tt2406566/?ref_=nm_flmg_act_16).
 A good movie if one is in the mood for action.
 I like the style, the fights and the setting.
 - [Ava](https://www.imdb.com/title/tt8784956/?ref_=nv_sr_srsg_0).
 Yeah, I don't know.
 The movie is not necessary bad, but its not good either.
 I guess the best part are fight-choreographies.